menu

 Occupations and Workforce

-Unlike some towns, Pittsfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pittsfield are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pittsfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pittsfield is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Pittsfield who work in sales jobs (13.32%), office and administrative support (11.11%), and healthcare suport services (7.91%).

 Telecommuters are a relatively large percentage of the workforce: 13.86% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.